earthly/website/blog/_posts/2021-10-13-platform-values.md

 In addition, the scripting language provided through Earthfiles should be complete enough and not require any subsequent wrapping nor repeated invocation of Earthly.
 The moment Earthfiles require wrapping we've already lost the repeatability advantage because then the wrapper can become a vector for inconsistency.

 And finally, Earthly should work immediately with tools developers already use.
-I always say that there is no single tool that can become the best build system for all programming languages.
+There is no single tool that can become the best build system for all programming languages.
 The world of development is too fragmented between varying opinions for anyone to be able to satisfy all of them fully.
 For this reason, Earthly is not meant to replace any such language-specific tool.
 It's only meant to be a tool for glueing together various build tools into a repeatable process.

 ## 2. Approachability